budding

 People familiar with the tools for thought, personal knowledge management, and “note-taking” space / twitterverse

-There are and research groups and thought leaders and .
+There are meetups and research groups and thought leaders and accelerators .
 But more than anything, people are using the term to describe a new class of software.
 Tools for thought is now a category tag in the databases of venture capital firms.
 The phrase appears on the landing page of every hot new knowledge management app:

 Even when it doesn’t appear verbatim, we can see it in the subtext.
 These tools are here to help you “think better,” and “achieve more”.